How user-generated content improves SEO

 1. UGC embedded into webpages

-embryo embedded user generated content through the use of a client quote
+Embryo embedded user generated content through the use of a client quote

 One of the easiest ways to utilise user content is often to accompany high-quality content in the form of an informative blog post or “About Us” page for example with reviews and testimonials.
 By incorporating UGC alongside other content, the user is able to make a more immediate link between your service, or the specific element of it that they’re interested in, and trustworthy and reliable testimonials.
 Popular platforms for seamlessly integrated UGC include: